-This year, we have chosen the Social Change Model (SCM) (HERI, 1996) as our theoretical framework for educating students about the Owl Creed.
-The SCM was designed by educations to specifically help college students “to promote deeper self-knowledge of one’s values, talents and interests, helping students to answer questions about who they are, what they stand for, and the depth of their capacity to engage with others collaboratively to facilitate positive social change” (Dooley & Shellogg, 2006, p.
+Our intended learning outcomes for Owl Creed Week are inspired by the Social Change Model (SCM) (HERI, 1996) as our theoretical framework for educating students about the Owl Creed.
+The SCM was designed by educations to specifically help college students "to promote deeper self-knowledge of one’s values, talents and interests, helping students to answer questions about who they are, what they stand for, and the depth of their capacity to engage with others collaboratively to facilitate positive social change" (Dooley & Shellogg, 2006, p.
 21).
-All events associated with Creed Week will be evaluated for their relevance to the Creed tenet(s), the achievement learning outcomes driven by the SCM, and the desire to provide future Creed Week events.

 The values associated with this model, commonly known as the "seven C’s":